Monterey Beach Hotel – Monterey, Calif.

 Trailborn Highlands – Highlands, N.C.

-Highlands was fortunately spared much damage from this fall’s storms, and welcomes visitors to the Blue Ridge Mountains with this modern alpine lodge, Trailborn Highlands.
+Highlands was fortunately spared much damage from this fall’s storms, and welcomes visitors to the Blue Ridge Mountains with this modern alpine lodge.
 Light woods and dark stones dominate the décor, a clean modern take on the traditional mountain escape.
-Though two Trailborn notable features are the Nordic spa and a cozy fireplace-filled living room, it’s a place to get out and explore.
-Set on 4.5 acres of pristine wilderness inside the Nantahala National Forest, it offers guided hikes and outdoor excursions.
-Later in summer, it’ll open the Highlands Supper Club, plating Southern classics inside a rustic log cabin.
+Though Trailborn boasts a big Nordic spa and a cozy fireplace-filled living room, it’s also a place to get out and explore.
+The hotel is set on 4.5 acres of pristine wilderness inside the Nantahala National Forest, and offers guided hikes and outdoor excursions.
+Later in winter, it’ll open the Highlands Supper Club, plating Southern classics inside a rustic log cabin.

 Urban Cowboy – Denver